Salvo-32/HarbourWasteControl-IoT2021/Evaluation.md

 # HarbourWasteControl IoT 2021 - Evaluation
 The aim of this document is to describe HarbourWasteControl's performance in term of the different paramenters listed below.
-These paramenters come from the recommendations provided inside/during the [IoT 2021 course 10589747](http://ichatz.me/Site/InternetOfThings2021), in particular mostly from the Lecture 11 by [Prof. Andrea Vitaletti](https://github.com/andreavitaletti).
+These paramenters come from the recommendations provided inside/during the [IoT 2021 course 10589747](http://ichatz.me/Site/InternetOfThings2021), in particular from Lectures 9, 15, 19, 20 by [Prof. Ioannis Chatzigiannakis](https://github.com/ichatz) and Lecture 11 by [Prof. Andrea Vitaletti](https://github.com/andreavitaletti).
 Furthermore, the following evaluation concern both the one perfomed during the development and the one undertaken at the of the project.

 The evaluation of a paramenter comprises:
 * Explanation of the evaluation methodology,